Watching Out for New Account Fraud

-While changing regulations may have made it more difficult to open up a credit card account under a fake name, fraudsters have gotten very good at pulling off identity theft in the digital era, and the internet makes it easier than ever to fill in the missing information required to substantiate a stolen identity, and some fraudsters have developed new ways of creating fake identities that will survive some level of scrutiny.
+While changing regulations may have made it more difficult to open up a credit card account under a fake name, fraudsters have gotten very good at pulling off identity theft in the digital era.
+The internet makes it easier than ever to fill in the missing information required to substantiate a stolen identity, and some fraudsters have developed new ways of creating fake identities that will survive some level of scrutiny.

-New account fraud is on the rise and what makes it particularly concerning is that it doesn’t carry the same fraud indicators as stolen card fraud, which allows it to circumvent many of the anti-fraud tools and protocols designed to prevent fraudulent transactions from being processed.
-It can also carry a high price tag for victimized merchants, as the name of the game is to max out the card as quickly as possible before the bank realizes something is amiss.
+New account fraud is on the rise, and what makes this particularly concerning is that new account fraud doesn’t carry the same fraud indicators as stolen card fraud.
+That means it can circumvent many of the anti-fraud tools and protocols designed to prevent fraudulent transactions from being processed.
+New account fraud can also carry a high price tag for victimized merchants, as the name of the game is to max out the card as quickly as possible before the bank realizes something is amiss.

-Once the fraudster has been issued a payment card attached to their fake identity, they will attempt to use it to spend as much money as they can before the bank realizes what’s going on, or subjects the account to closer scrutiny.
+Once the fraudster has been issued a credit card attached to their fake identity, they will use it to spend as much money as they can before the bank realizes what’s going on or subjects the account to closer scrutiny.
 The vast majority of new account fraud takes place within the first 90 days of the account’s existence.

 As with most fraud schemes, the objective is to turn credit into cash, so most of the time the fraudsters will purchase goods with a high resale value on secondary markets.
 Merchants who process new account fraud transactions may find themselves liable for chargebacks filed by the issuing banks once the fraud is discovered.

 Here are a few red flags that can help spot new account fraud: